godot-rust/gdnative-book/src/getting-started/hello-world.md

 # Hello, world!

-At the end of this section, you will end up with an empty project that simply prints "Hello, world!" to the Godot console on ready.
+Follow this tutorial to learn how to create an empty project that simply prints "Hello, world!" to the Godot console on ready.
+The code might not compile or work as intended while it's in-progress, but at the end of this section, the code will be compiling and working fine.

-The full code is available in the main repo: https://github.com/godot-rust/godot-rust/tree/master/examples/hello_world
+The full, finished code is available in the main repo: https://github.com/godot-rust/godot-rust/tree/master/examples/hello_world

 ## Creating the project